-Saffron came originally from Europe and Asia, and it has been domesticated and cultivated by humans since ancient times.
-Nowadays, many people and most high-end restaurants around the world keep it in their kitchens in order to take advantage of its color and taste, although they may not be familiar with its immense medicinal value.
+Saffron originally came from Europe and Asia, and it has been domesticated and cultivated by humans since ancient times.
+Nowadays, many people and high-end restaurants around the world keep it in their kitchens in order to take advantage of its color and taste, oftentimes not being aware of its immense medicinal value.

 Saffron Medicinal Properties

 - Medicinal action Hypotensive, Sedative